GaloisInc/adapt/Ingest/Language.md

 ========
 Because we specify a dialect of PROV-N, an easy on-line tool can be used as a basic check of syntactic correctness prior to using our ingester tools to check more deeply.
 You can find this tool [here](https://provenance.ecs.soton.ac.uk/validator/view/validator.html).

-A more complete check, including checking of attributes specific to PROV-TC, can be had by contacting the ADAPT team.
+A more complete check, including checking of attributes specific to PROV-TC and full type checking of PROV-TC instances, can be had by contacting the ADAPT team.

 PROV-TC Entities
 =========
-We allow for instances of the following entity classes.
+PROV-TC defines the following entity classes.
 In each case, we specify all currently recognized attributes.
 Those attributes that are required for syntactic correctness are marked as required in the code examples.
 All others are optional.
 No alternates to the attributes shown are allowed.
 That is, the shown attributes are the only option available to represent the semantics they represent.
 Other semantics may be included, but will be ignored for now.

 Artifact
 --------
 An artifact is an entity that may be created, referenced, used, or destroyed, but does not take action on its own.
 Artifacts recognized at present in the TC domain include files, network packets, memory locations, and registry file entries.
 More may be added later.
 An artifact instance is reified as an entity in the PROV model, and includes several attributes, many of which are optional.
-Shown below is an example artifact: a file with name */users/dwa/mystuff/bin/create.exe*, and referred to with the tag *ex:createExe*.
+Shown below is an example artifact: a file with path */users/dwa/mystuff/bin/create.exe*, and referred to with the tag *ex:createExe*.
 Required attributes are marked with comments and include the type of entity (*prov:type*), the type of artifact (*adapt:entityType*), an identifier (the type of which depends on the artifact type), a location within that item (which also depends on the artifact type), a creation time, a version, a destruction time, an owning account, a size, and a 32b taint.
 Alternative values for the different artifact types are shown in comments.

 ```
 entity(ex:createExe, [